rventura20/LinuxClassRepo/Miscellaneous/DeleteFork/Readme.md

 for explaining now.
 As a work around, just delete your old fork.

 It's pretty easy, look at the pictures I took below.

+## Step 1 - Notice your fork is very out of date
 ![step 1](01_forkOutOfDate.png)

+## Step 2 - Click on Settings for your Fork
 ![step 2](02_clickSettingsForFork.png)

+## Step 3 - Scroll to the Bottom of the Settings
 ![step 3](03_scrollToBottomOfSettings.png)

+## Step 4 - Click the Delete Button and Do What It Says
 ![step 4](04_deleteYourFork.png)

+## Step 5 - Now You can Make a New Fork and Do a Successful Pull Request

 Then you can create a pull request [as explained here](https://www.youtube.com/watch?v=OyN39W7P4Mc).